Geeksltd/MSharp.Docs/Tutorials/3/README.md

 }
 ```

-As you can see, we have added three pages, *EnterPage* has responsibility for adding new task and it will be open in new page, *EditPage* has responsibility for editing task and it will be open in a modal, *ViewPage* has responsibility for just showing task detail.
+As you can see, we have added three pages. *EnterPage* has the responsibility to add a new task and it will be open in a new page, *EditPage* has the responsibility to edit tasks and it will be open in a modal, and *ViewPage* is responsible for showing task details.

 ### Creating required module of Task Pages

-Add a folder named *ProjectTask* under the *Modules* folder of *#UI* project and then add these classes:
+Add a folder named *ProjectTask* under the *Modules* folder of *#UI* project, then add a *Form* module named **ProjectTaskAdd** using M# context menu:

 ```csharp
 using MSharp;